pecknigel/learning-resources/resources.md

 Like file access, network access, running other programs, launching software.
 There’s all kinds of useful stuff that you can do.

-Add any library from Node’s massive and open package library - npm - and use it from the command line to do quick tasks, write complex scripts or even create full applications.
+Add any library from Node’s massive and open package library - npm - and use it from the command line to do quick tasks.
+Write complex scripts or even create full applications.

 [Node.js — Introduction to Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs)
 nodejs.org